lingdie/containerd-shim/README.md

-# Containerd shim for Kubernetes
+# Container Runtime shim for Kubernetes

 This is a shim for containerd that implements the Kubernetes CRI (Container Runtime Interface).